zupan-app/zupan-app.github.io/index.md

 ## My role

 My dream is to dance and sing but I cannot do this right now (I am going through gender transition).
-Since I have accumulated a lot of experience in software, AI, database and project management through more then 30 years of coding, I thought maybe I can do one last project before I embrace art as my only job.
+Since I have accumulated a lot of experience in software, AI, database and project management through more than 30 years of coding, I thought maybe I can do one last project before I embrace art as my only job.

+I am a Swiss entrepreneur and artist living in the mountains.
 You can find details on who I am here: [lilybucher.com](https://www.lilybucher.com/) or on [github](https://github.com/gaspard) and [lucidogen](https://github.com/lucidogen).
 I am currently working on [Sarigama](https://www.sarigama-music.com/), an app for music schools.
 I have done 20 years of performance art but have removed all this content from the web as it triggers dysphoria.

-My goal is to create a non-profit organization managed by the community: I will lead and I will leave.
+My goal is to create a non-profit organization managed by the community.
+I will lead and leave.

 ## Talents needed !